 - Release Date

-An enchanted story about a betrothed princess, a witch’s curse, and the changing of fate, Brave is a Disney-style storybook made by Pixar.
-Walt Disney built his legacy animating fairy tales into family-friendly spectacles, and in doing so he established a series of ‘happily ever after’ formulas ingrained into our understanding of the genre to this day.
+An enchanting story about a betrothed princess, a witch’s curse, and the changing of fate, Brave is a Disney-style storybook made by Pixar.
+Walt Disney built his legacy animating fairy tales into family-friendly spectacles, and in doing so, he established a series of “happily ever after” formulas ingrained into our understanding of the genre to this day.
 Pixar’s legacy, however, stands in the realm of visual and narrative perfectionism, where conventions are reworked or altogether originated.
-And so with this film, the Disney•Pixar corporate namesake has never been more appropriate.
-As much as Pixar’s film follows the conventional Disney storybook recipe, there are moments wherein the premier animation studio breaks convention; indeed, somewhere behind the scenes a Parisian rat has added a dash of smoked paprika and diced shallots to augment and ultimately deepen that standard Disney fairy tale recipe.
+And so, with this film, the Disney•Pixar corporate namesake has never been more appropriate.
+As much as Pixar’s film follows the conventional Disney storybook recipe, there are moments wherein the premier animation studio breaks convention; indeed, somewhere behind the scenes, a Parisian rat has added a dash of smoked paprika and diced shallots to augment and ultimately deepen that standard Disney fairy tale recipe.
 What results is a familiar story told with impressive artistry and integrity, inside a deceptively simple treatment that hides its unconventionality behind its embrace of tradition.

-Of course, Pixar’s highest quality of excellence resides in their animation.
+Of course, Pixar’s excellence resides in its animation.
 This is a beautiful film rich with eye-popping color contrasts, expansive landscapes, and atmospheric and foggy night-time scenes.
 Lushly green highlands and dark forests are offset by phosphorescent blue wisps beckoning Merida closer to her destiny.
-The characters have a stylized look, but their expressions (the way Merida crinkles her nose when she giggles, for example) have such surprising human distinction to them.
+The characters have a stylized look, but their expressions (the way Merida crinkles her nose when she giggles, for example) have such surprising human distinctions to them.
 The animals, both Elinor’s bear form and the wicked bear Mor’du, move realistically and provoke some genuine feelings of fright in the climactic bout.
 But Pixar’s greatest achievement here is Merida’s hair, a bright blaze of oranges with layers of different curls, some bound tightly and others lesser so, all bundled together in a shambolic mess signifying the character’s signature tom-boyishness.
-The color and curls are so vivid and intricate that at times I found myself lost in the splendor of Merida’s hair.
+The color and curls are so vivid and intricate that, at times, I found myself lost in the splendor of Merida’s hair.